CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 ## A. Uploading data in Taito
 Rclone is the power user tool for Allas.
-It is good in cases where the data do not compress much and in cases where the data must be stored so that each file is stored as a separete object.
+It is good in cases where the data do not compress much and in cases where the data must be stored so that each file is stored as a separate object.
-Rclone provides very effective way to use Allas, but you should use it very carefully as rclone operations overwrite and remove data both in Allas an in the local disk environment without notifying or asking for confirmation.
+Rclone provides an effective way to use Allas, but you should use it carefully as rclone operations overwrite and remove data both in Allas an in the local disk environment without notifying or asking for confirmation.

 This example uses the same data as the previous case:  in my Taito $WRKDIR I have a sub directory: _genomes/zebrafish_